doga/qworum-domain-model/README.md

 In a `Group` or `Org`, the allowed user roles are _owner_, _root groups manager_ (for orgs), _subgroups manager_ (for groups that are not personal groups), _collab manager_ (for all groups), _memberships manager_, _member_.
 All roles except _member_ are manager roles.
 Managers and members are collectively called _participants_.

 By default, a group membership grants the user full permissions when using Qworum-based services.
-User permissions may be made more restrictive through `Persona` annotations on group membership relations.
+User permissions may be made more restrictive through `Membership` annotations on group membership relations.
 For example a group member may be given a read-only access to Qworum-based services.
-Note that Qworum's definition of what a `role` or a `permission` is differs slightly from the conventional use of those terms.
-Indeed, traditionally [roles are bags of permissions](https://www.ibm.com/docs/en/ram/7.5.4.5?topic=management-roles-permissions), and each role and permission is application-specific, which means that two applications may use very different sets of roles and permissions, and even if two applications use the same tag name for a role or permission, the meaning that each application attaches to those tags can vary considerably.
-In contrast, with `Persona` Qworum aims to establish a roles & permissions framework that is common to all applications and services.

-Note that personas are only one type of membership annotation.
-For instance, annotations may serve membership activation purposes.
+Note that memberships can have many dimensions beyond member roles.
 For example:

-- A group membership may be active only for a given time period.
+- memberships may be active only during specified time periods.
-- A group membership may be activated only after a certain event has occurred.
+- memberships may be activated only after a certain event has occurred.

 Similary to how the actions of the members of a group can be restricted through personas, the actions of all members of a member group within collab can also be restricted through `Partnership`s.

 For users that are members of a group which are in turn members of a collab, an action is only allowed if:

 - at least one of the `Partnership` rules of the user's group allows the action, __and__
-- at least one of the `Persona` rules of the user within the group allows the action.
+- at least one of the `Membership` rules of the user within the group allows the action.

-Both `Persona` and `Partnership` are [reifications](https://www.w3.org/TR/rdf12-concepts/#section-triple-terms-reification) (statements about membership statements).
+A `Membership` is a [reification](https://www.w3.org/TR/rdf12-concepts/#section-triple-terms-reification) (a statement about a membership statement).

 ```mermaid
 flowchart TD